atmortensen/habit-hackers/README.md

 # Habit Hackers
 Habit Hackers lets you keep track of your habits as a team.
+Click [here](http://www.habithackers.net/) to visit the site.

 Some of the technologies used in development include:
 * React